Part of Margaret Tait Award

-As part of the Margaret Tait Award Jamie Crewe presents a recorded artist’s talk in which they discuss a technique that recurs throughout their practice.
+As part of the Margaret Tait Award, Jamie Crewe presented a recorded artist’s talk in which they discuss a technique that recurs throughout their practice.
 They have named the technique PEOPLE HAVE COME, and it describes courting and avoiding publicness.

 For certain kinds of people the desire to be seen, recognised, and understood is as powerful as the urge to hide, be illegible, and repel investigation.
 In reference to Ashley, their Margaret Tait Award 2019/20 commission, as well as to other works and experiences, this talk traces eruptions of this ambivalent seam in Jamie’s life and practice.